jbruestle/aggregate_btree/README.md

 ['bar', 'baz', 'foo', 'quux']
 ````

 Note that the default ordering for a table is that of cmp(), but this can be overridden.
-Unlike a normal dictionary, Tables are also slicable, by key.
+Unlike a normal dictionary, Tables are also slicable, by key, which is a constant time operation.
 That means it is possible to grab any range of the table.
 For example:

 ````python
 >>> t = abtree.Table()